Dezső Szentgyörgyi: After the war

 After the war, he returned home and became a pilot of the MASZOVLET (Hungarian-Soviet Airlines) between 1946 and 1949.
 Between 1950 and 1956 he spent several years in Communist prisons, before becoming a pilot of the renamed Malév Hungarian Airlines again, logging 12,334 flight hours and covering more than 5 million kilometres in the air.

 Death

-On 28 August 1971 Szentgyörgyi was the pilot of MALEV Hungarian Airlines Flight 731, and was among the 32 people killed when the Ilyushin Il-18 (HA-MOC) crashed into the sea during a storm on its approach to a landing in Copenhagen in Denmark.
-Szentgyörgyi and the other eight members of his crew died, and only two of the 25 passengers survived.
+On 28 August 1971 Szentgyörgyi was the pilot of MALEV Hungarian Airlines Flight 731, and was among the 32 people killed when the Ilyushin Il-18 (HA-MOC) crashed into the sea during a storm on its approach to a landing in Copenhagen in Denmark; the crash was attributed to a microburst, a then yet poorly understood meteorological phenomenon.
+Szentgyörgyi and the other eight members of his crew perished, and only two of the 25 passengers survived.
 He was due to retire in less than three weeks.

-The MH 59th "Szentgyörgyi Dezső" Air Base of the Hungarian Air Force in Kecskemét (equipped with MiG-29 (until 2010) and JAS 39 Gripen fighters) is named in his honour.
+The MH 59th "Szentgyörgyi Dezső" Air Base of the Hungarian Air Force in Kecskemét (equipped with MiG-29s until 2010 and JAS 39 Gripen fighters after) is named in his honour.